Understanding the Stark Law: Examples and FAQ for Facilities

 What Are the Penalties for Stark Law Violations?

-Civil monetary penalties can be imposed in the amount of $15,000 per service violation.
+Civil monetary penalties may be imposed in the amount of $15,000 per service violation.
 In addition, a physician or entity that purposefully participated in a scheme to get around the self-referral prohibitions can face monetary penalties of up to $100,000 for each scheme.
 The failure to make a required report of a potential violation can result in a penalty of up to $10,000 for each day for which reporting is required.

 What Are Stark Law Exceptions?